- Middle east

 And because of that, I was able to snap this photo with no one but me in it.
 If you want to avoid the crowd, you will have to work a little harder and walked further down than most people would care to do.

 While we were walking in the city, we saw a few people paraglided down from the mountain above.
 We asked the guide if we could do it and she said yes and she got us a minivan to take us there.
 After the travertines, me, Jonathan, Caroline and Sumin hopped on a minivan and got to the top in no time.
-There were a bit of people waiting in line to go paragliding so we decided to wait at the cafe nearby.
+There were a few people waiting in line to go paragliding so we decided to wait at the cafe nearby.

 "No plan is the best plan"